 The Ledger No.1 - How Remote Workers Are Changing the Revolving Door of Taxes

-If 2021 taught us anything, it’s that remote work is possible (and thanks to COVID, more than a temporary situation).
+If these past years have taught us anything, it’s that remote work is possible (and thanks to COVID, more than a temporary situation).
 But now that employees are adjusting to the new normal of conducting meetings behind a screen, while balancing a myriad of other tasks from the comfort of their makeshift ‘office’ at home, where does that leave the tax situation?
 Pre-COVID, companies were required to withhold income taxes if the employee lived in a state sans work office.
 Now, accounting executives are having to be mindful of these new tax laws for remote workers as not to step into a puddle of liability issues.

 For an in-depth look at what steps CFOs should be taking regarding this problem, head over to CFO.com.